What exactly IS a Prosthodontist?

 Dental implants are titanium posts implanted into your jawbone that replace the tooth roots of missing teeth.
 These titanium posts provide support for prosthetic teeth (crowns, bridges, etc).
 The new teeth placed on the implants will look, feel and function like natural teeth.

 Crowns (sometimes referred to as “caps”) can be placed on a natural tooth or on an implant.
 There are several kinds of crowns.
-They can be made of gold, porcelain, porcelain fused to metal, zirconium, or lithium disilicate.
+They can be made of gold, porcelain, porcelain fused to metal, zirconia, or lithium disilicate.

-Where there are teeth missing, a bridge can be made to replace the missing teeth and restore the bite back to its normal function.
+Where there are teeth missing, a bridge can replace the missing teeth and restore the bite back to its normal function.
 This requires crowning the teeth in front of and behind the missing tooth/teeth.
 These teeth are filed down, and a bridge comprised of the two crowns on the teeth adjacent to the gap, and a “pontic” (or false) tooth is “bridged” between them.

 A porcelain veneer is a thin layer of porcelain that adheres to the front surface of a tooth.
 These provide a natural and beautiful look.
 While many people get them for cosmetic reasons, they can also be used for restorative purposes, too.